crcollins/ml-class/data/README.md

 The Exact Name and Feature Vector name columns currently have no significance for these structures.

 All of the structures in this data set are made up of conjugated systems of only Carbon, Hydrogen, and Oxygen.
 All of these structures are composed of 4 or fewer ring/aryl backbone parts.
 Many of the structures are the same structure with a 180 degree dihedral flip between two rings (denoted as a `-` in the name AFTER the ring it affects).
+These systems also have the restriction that all of the ring units are all the same through the chain.